 Glacier Bay National Park - A UNESCO World Heritage Site, Glacier Bay National Park is one of Alaska’s real gems.
 Stretching for 105 kilometres (65 miles), the many beautiful glaciers are a wondrous sight.
 The John Hopkins, Marjerie, and McBridge Glaciers are especially popular.
 Small ship cruises of the Inside Passage let you observe a range of wildlife from close quarters, including whales, seals, sea lions, otters, moose, bears, wolves, deer, and a host of smaller land-living creatures and birds.
 Kayaking and hiking are amongst the activities you can enjoy.

 Tracy Arm and Endicott Arm - Two long and scenic fjords in the Fords Terror Wilderness, a highlight of the area is seeing the Sawyer Glaciers, glaciers that frequently calve, sending large icy blocks crashing into the waters below.
 The rocky and mountainous landscapes are punctuated by verdant patches of forest and cascading waterfalls.
-Wildlife that you may spot whilst on your cruise includes whales, harbor seals, bears, deer, and wolves.
+Wildlife that you may spot whilst on your cruise includes whales, harbour seals, bears, deer, and wolves.
 Keep your eyes peeled for mountain goats too, a rather unusual sight at such lower elevations, and watch birds bobbing on the waters and soaring overhead as you kayak through the clear waters.

 Frederick Sound - The scenic Frederick Surround separates Admiralty Island and Kupreanof Island.
 A great place for summer whale watching, the Five Fingers Island Light can present an attractive sight in front of the icy landscapes behind it.